Directorate-General for Health and Food Safety

 The Directorate-General for Health and Food Safety (DG SANTE), until 2014 known as the Directorate-General for Health and Consumers (DG SANCO), is a directorate-general of the European Commission.
-The DG is responsible for the implementation of European Union laws on food safety and health.
-It is headed by European Commissioner for Health and Food Safety Stella Kyriakides and Director-General Sandra Gallina.
+The DG is responsible for the monitoring and implementation of European Union policies and laws on health and food safety.
+It is headed by European Commissioner for Health and Animal Welfare Olivér Várhelyi and Director-General Sandra Gallina.

 Structure

 Directorates

-The directorate-general is made up of seven directorates (as of December 2021):
+The directorate-general is made up of eight directorates (as of October 2022):